TrygveRefvem/transcriber/README.md

 - The server reads `text`, `words`, `language_code`, and optional speaker name map and returns `summary_text`
 - The prompt enforces the detected transcript language (e.g., Norwegian if `nor`) and structured headings
 - Token limit is set to `max_tokens: 1000` by default (see `main.py`)
+ - For long transcripts we split into chunks (map-reduce) and synthesize a final summary

 Example test:
 ```bash